o1-labs/docs2/docs/using-mina/how-to-send.md

 ---
-title: How to Send and Receive Transactions
+title: How to Send/Receive Transactions
 ---

 ## How to Send and Receive Transactions